What is homesteading?

 THRIFTING, REUSING, REPAIRING, GIFTING AND TRADING

-MAKING MY OWN TINCTURES, SALVES, LOTIONS, TOOTH OILS, etc
+MAKING MY OWN TINCTURES, SALVES, LOTIONS, TOOTH OILS & POWDERS, etc

-I bought or grew, gathered, traded, and wild foraged herbs and so making my tinctures from these were a no-brainer.
-And evolving into making salves and lotions also a simple transition.
-I want to know exactly what is in anything I put into or onto me.
+I bought or grew, gathered, traded, and wild foraged herbs and making my tinctures from these were a no-brainer.
+I evolved into making salves and lotions also a simple transition.
+I want to know exactly what is in anything I put into or onto myself.

 And I also thought toothpaste was not for me so I did some research and started making my tooth oil about 10 years ago.

-Making from scratch what I use is an absolute necessity for me.
+Creating from scratch is an absolute necessity for me.
 I would like to be growing more of what I use however local market farms, friends with gardens and excess, wild foraging and buying only organic is how I do it for now.

 I have saved alot on packaging waste, reusing containers and alot of money which allows me to allocate my energy in more sustainable directions.